Sea Empress oil spill: Environmental impact

-The Sea Empress disaster occurred in Britain's only coastal national park and in one of only three UK marine nature reserves.
-The tanker ran aground very close to the islands of Skomer and Skokholm – both national nature reserves, Sites of Special Scientific Interest (SSSI) and Special Protection Areas and home to Manx shearwaters, Atlantic puffins, guillemots, razorbills, great cormorants, kittiwakes, European storm-petrels, common shags and Eurasian oystercatchers.
+The Sea Empress disaster occurred in the Pembrokeshire Coast National Park, Britain's only coastal national park.
+The tanker ran aground very close to the islands of Skomer and Skokholm – both National Nature Reserves (NNR), Sites of Special Scientific Interest (SSSI), and Special Protection Areas (SPA).
+These two islands are important breeding sites for seabirds, and the designations of NNR, SSSI, and SPA provide additional legal protections.
+Skomer and Skokholm are home to Manx shearwaters, Atlantic puffins, guillemots, razorbills, great cormorants, and European storm petrels.

-Birds at sea were hit hard during the early weeks of the spill, resulting in thousands of deaths.
-The Pembrokeshire grey seal population didn't appear to be affected too much and impacts to subtidal wildlife were limited.
+Birds at sea were hit hard during the early weeks of the spill, resulting in thousands of deaths among many different species.
+The common scoter was one of the seabirds most affected, with large population decline directly after the incident.
+Long-term monitoring of the common scoter population has shown that the population has almost completely recovered, and that the species is returning to the previously contaminated area.

+The Pembrokeshire grey seal population was not greatly affected and impacts to subtidal wildlife were limited.
 However, much damage was caused to shorelines affected by bulk oil.
 Shore seaweeds and invertebrates were killed in large quantities.
 Mass strandings of cockles and other shellfish occurred on sandy beaches.
 Rock pool fish were also affected.
 However, a range of tough shore species were seen to survive exposure to bulk oil and lingering residues.

 A rescue centre for oiled birds was set up in Milford Haven.
 According to the Countryside Council for Wales (CCW), over 70% of released guillemots died within 14 days.
 Just 3% survived two months and only 1% survived a year.

 The Pembrokeshire coast is home to common porpoises and bottlenose dolphins.
 The effects of the oil and chemical pollution on these species remains unknown.
 Significant numbers of both species were recorded in the waters off the Skomer Marine Nature Reserve during the spring and summer of 1996.

 The main containment and dispersement of the oil slick at sea was completed within six weeks.
 However, the removal of oil on shore took over a year until the late spring of 1997.
 Small amounts of oil were still found beneath the sand on sheltered beaches and in rock pools in 1999 – three years after the spill.

 The effects of the spill were not as bad as initially predicted.
 This was due in part to the time of year when the spill occurred.
 In February, many migratory animals had not yet arrived back in Pembrokeshire for breeding.
 Along with stormy weather which helped break-up and naturally disperse the oil, the effect on wildlife would have been much worse if the spill had occurred just a month later.
 The spill would undoubtedly have been catastrophic for both the environment and local economy if it had occurred during the summer months.

 Much of the Pembrokeshire coastline recovered relatively quickly.
 By 2001, the affected marine wildlife population levels had more-or-less returned to normal.